EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-10-OpenFaaS.md

 podman login ${REGISTRY}
 ```

-(Recall the username and password used when you setup the registry.
+(Recall the username and password created when you setup the registry.
 Or check
 `/etc/rancher/k3s/registries.yaml` on the k3s node.)

 Push the image to the registry: